Our Effective Therapy Options

 - Withdrawal symptoms may occur if substances are denied or unavailable

 Symptoms of withdrawal syndrome can include anxiety, jumpiness, shaking, trembling, sweating, nausea, insomnia, depression, fatigue, loss of appetite, and even seizures.
 If you or someone you love is showing signs of withdrawal, you should consider seeking medical assistance immediately.
-You can find more information here.
+Contact us here for more information.

 What Can You Do?

 Please call us today to find out what rehabilitation therapy programs may be available for you or your loved one.
-Call our New Jersey rehab facilities to talk to an intake coordinator 24 hours a day at 888-687-6977, or contact us here.
+Call our New Jersey treatment facilities to talk to an intake coordinator 24 hours a day at 877-385-6358, or contact us here.

 One call may be all it takes to make a brighter tomorrow.